Chart Color Schemes

 St Leonards lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of St Leonards (NSW) is around 8,974.
-This reflects an increase of 1,762 people since the 2021 Census, which reported a population of 7,212.
-The change was inferred from the resident population of 8,917 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 595 validated new addresses since the Census date.
-This level of population equates to a density ratio of 11,217 persons per square kilometer, placing St Leonards in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The suburb's growth rate of 24.4% since the 2021 Census exceeded both the SA4 region (5.4%) and the SA3 area, marking it as a growth leader.
+Based on analysis of ABS population updates for the broader area, the estimated population of St Leonards (NSW) statistical area as of November 2025 is around 7,987.
+This reflects an increase of 775 people since the 2021 Census, which reported a population of 7,212.
+The change was inferred from the resident population of 7,983 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 895 validated new addresses since the Census date.
+This level of population equates to a density ratio of 9,983 persons per square kilometer, placing St Leonards (NSW) in the top 10% of national locations assessed by AreaSearch.
+The area's 10.7% growth since the 2021 Census exceeded both the SA4 region at 5.7% and the SA3 area, marking it as a growth leader in the region.
 Overseas migration contributed approximately 71.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is expected to grow by 2,568 persons based on aggregated SA2-level projections, reflecting an increase of 17.7% in total over the 17-year period.
+Based on aggregated SA2-level projections, a significant population increase is forecast for St Leonards (NSW), with an expected growth of 2,602 persons by 2041, reflecting a 32.6% increase over the 17 years.

 Frequently Asked Questions - Population